selfagency/utfu/README.md

   </a>
 </p>

-> Attempts to fix busted character encodings carried over from legacy text formats.
-This is a work-in-progress and not yet ready for production use.
+> Replaces busted characters carried over from legacy text encodings with the proper UTF-8 character.

 ## Install